Labour law: China

+Czech Republic

+In Czech Republic, the relevant regulation is called the Labour Code (Zákoník práce).
+The new labour code of the Czech Republic No.262/2006 Sb. effective from 1 January 2007, superseded the Code of 65/1965.

 France

 In France, the first labour laws were Waldeck Rousseau's laws passed in 1884.
 Between 1936 and 1938 the Popular Front enacted a law mandating 12 days (2 weeks) each year of paid vacation for workers, and a law limited the work week to 40 hours, excluding overtime.
-The Grenelle accords negotiated on May 25 and 26th in the middle of the May 1968 crisis, reduced the working week to 44 hours and created trade union sections in each enterprise.
+The Grenelle agreements negotiated on May 25 and 26th in the middle of the May 1968 crisis, reduced the working week to 44 hours and created trade union sections in each enterprise.
 The minimum wage was increased by 25%.

 In 2000, Lionel Jospin's government enacted the 35-hour workweek, reduced from 39 hours.
 Five years later, conservative prime minister Dominique de Villepin enacted the New Employment Contract (CNE).
 Addressing the demands of employers asking for more flexibility in French labour laws, the CNE sparked criticism from trade unions and opponents claiming it favoured contingent work.
 In 2006, he then attempted to pass the First Employment Contract (CPE) through a vote by emergency procedure, but that was met by students and unions' protests.
 President Jacques Chirac finally had no choice but to repeal it.

 Poland

 In Poland, the main act on the Labour Law is the Polish Labour Code from 1974.
 Since its introduction into the legal system the act is constantly being adapted and updated to the current reality of the labour market in Poland.
 The basic form of employment in Poland is an employment contract, which can be concluded for a probation period, a definite period of time or an indefinite period of time.
 The Polish Labour Code provides regulations on employee benefits, annual leave, termination of the employment contract, discrimination in the workplace, disciplinary liability and many other employment-related issues.
 Polish employment contracts can be terminated in many ways, e.g. in a disciplinary mode, by a termination with a notice period or by a mutual agreement of both parts.

+Labor law in Poland is closely related to the social insurance system, which is crucial for both employees and employers.
+According to Polish regulations, employers are obligated to register employees with ZUS (Social Insurance Institution) and to pay contributions for pension, disability, accident, sickness, and health insurance.
+These insurances provide workers with protection in case of illness, work-related accidents, and guarantee benefits for old age or in case of incapacity to work.
+Thanks to these regulations, employees can enjoy a wide range of social and economic rights, which are an important aspect of social and financial stability in the country.